cybertk/abao/README.md

 ## Contribution

-**Abao** is looking for maintainers.
-If you are interested, please submit an issue.
+**Abao** is always looking for new ideas to make the codebase useful.
+If you think of something that would make life easier, please submit an issue.

 [RAML]: http://raml.org/
 [Mocha]: http://mochajs.org/